dragonlock2/stbridge/README.md

 * CAN

 ## Known Issues
 * Not reading CAN messages fast enough can crash USB comms on the next CAN operation, even init.
 Should be detected as an overrun but isn't.
-Also looks like more messages than can be stored in the STLINK's FIFO's can be read back which should indicate the STLINK is moving messages around behind the scenes.
+Also looks like more messages than can be stored in the STLINK's FIFO's can be read back.
+I have a feeling what's happening is messages are stored on a separate FIFO on the STLINK and once it overruns, it crashes.
+This appears to be an ST issue.
-* Received remote CAN frames are misidentified as remote frames.
+* Received remote CAN frames are misidentified as data frames.
 Garbage data is returned in remote frames due to ST's driver.
 This appears to be an ST issue.

 ## How to Build